BobiIsAwake/BobiIsAwake/README.md

-- Heya, I’m Bobi but I also go by Matcha on internet.
+- Heya, I’m Bobi but I also go by Matcha on the internet.
 - I'm an aspiring developer whos extremly interested into learning new stuff and expanding my knowledge.
 - I’m currently learning C, C# and F#.
 - You can reach me on Discord by adding me with my username ".bobi_" or find me on other places through https://linktr.ee/matchaferret!